 Try out some of the best desserts in Chicago while visiting the zoo’s permanent residents.

 Tickets include admission, dessert tastings, live entertainment, giveaways, and more!
 A portion of the proceeds benefits Lincoln Park Zoo.

 Find out information and buy tickets from the Dessert Fest website.

-On September 27th at 6 pm, head to North Avenue beach to enjoy a beer tasting to celebrate Oktoberfest with the Shore Club.
+This September, head to North Avenue beach to enjoy a beer tasting to celebrate Oktoberfest with the Shore Club.